A Neighbourhood Framework for Resource-Lean Content Flagging: Experimental Setting

 \subsection{Datasets}

-We conduct experiments on two different datasets covering eight languages from six families: Slavic, Turkic, Romance, Germanic, Albanian, and Finno-Ugric.
-We use these datasets as our target datasets, and use an English dataset as source dataset, which contains a large number of training examples with fine-grained categorisation.
-Both the source and target datasets are from same domain (Wikipedia), as we do not study domain adaptation techniques in this work.
+We conducted experiments on two different multilingual datasets covering eight languages from six language families: Slavic, Turkic, Romance, Germanic, Albanian, and Finno-Ugric.
+We used these datasets as our target datasets, and an English dataset as the source dataset, which contains a large number of training examples with fine-grained categorisation.
+Both the source and target datasets are from the same domain (Wikipedia), as we do not study domain adaptation techniques in the present work.
 We describe these three datasets in the following paragraphs.
+The number of examples per dataset and the corresponding label distributions are shown in Table~\ref{tab:label-distribution}.

-\paragraph{Jigsaw English} \cite{jigsaw} is an English-only dataset, containing over 159 thousand manually reviewed comments.
-The labels (toxic, severe toxic, obscene, threat, insult, identity hate) are augmented into binary ones: flagged and neutral.
-If at least one of those six labels is present, we consider it as \emph{flagged}, and otherwise as \emph{neutral}.
-We refer to this dataset as \jigsawen.
-As it is a resource-rich dataset, covering different aspects of abusive language, we use it as the source dataset.
+\paragraph{Jigsaw English}~\cite{jigsaw} is an English dataset with over 159K manually reviewed comments, annotated with multiple labels.
+We map the labels (\emph{toxic}, \emph{severe toxic}, \emph{obscene}, \emph{threat}, \emph{insult}, and \emph{identity hate}) into a \emph{flagged} label; if at least one of these six labels is present for some example, we consider that example as \emph{flagged}, and as \emph{neutral} otherwise.
+As Jigsaw English is a resource-rich dataset, covering different aspects of abusive language, we use it as the source dataset.
+We use all its examples for training, as we validate our models on the \emph{target} datasets' dev sets.

-\paragraph{Jigsaw Multilingual} \cite{jigsaw-multilingual} is a more recent dataset, which aims to improve toxicity detection by addressing the shortcomings of monolingual setup.
+\paragraph{Jigsaw Multilingual}~\cite{jigsaw-multilingual} aims to improve toxicity detection by addressing the shortcomings of the monolingual setup.
 The dataset contains examples in Italian, Turkish, and Spanish.
-It has binary labels (toxic or not), and thus it aligns well with our experimental setup.
-The label distribution is fairly equal, as shown in Table~\ref{tab:label-distribution}.
-We refer to this dataset and its derived subsets as \jigsawm.
-It is used for experimenting in a resource-rich environment.
-The 8,000 records are split as follows: 1,500, 500, and 500 (train, test, dev) for Italian and Spanish, and 1,800, 600, 600 for Turkish.
+It has binary labels (toxic or non-toxic), and thus it aligns well with our experimental setup.
+The label distribution is fairly similar to that for \jigsawen, as shown in Table~\ref{tab:label-distribution}.
+This dataset is used for experimenting in a resource-rich environment.
+As it does not have standard training, testing, and development sets, we split the examples in each language as follows: 1,500, 500, and 500 for Italian and Spanish, and 1,800, 600, and 600 for Turkish.